 * From Season 13 onwards, you have to return to these activity vendors in the Tower to get a Pinnacle engram after you rank up.
 You can bank these if you so choose, so visit when ready.

 ** Unlike the most recent Raid or Dungeon, Pinnacles will drop on completion only - not for each individual encounter.

 The bread and butter here for solo players is focusing on weekly playlists, as when combined with ranking up, can give you a straightforward source of Pinnacle Gear.
 If you combine this with earning Triumphs, Seals or Pinnacle Weapons, then you are essentially preparing your character for various end game activities in terms of both level and loot.

 However, the best source of Pinnacle gear will always remain the latest raid, if you are high enough level and can find others to join you.
 Finishing this raid should earn you four Pinnacle drops, giving you a solid levelling boost.
 A raid completion with practice can be achieved in an evening's play.
 Dungeon completions, meanwhile, are also useful to practice as they can be reliable fast Pinnacle sources when you know what to do.

 It's worth adding that seasonal events - such as Festival of the Lost during Halloween or the final Solstice of Heroes armour set - can offer max level weapons or armour upon completing certain requirements, regardless of your current power level.
 If you're behind, these are well worth completing to raise your average level quickly.

-Getting Pinnacle Gear is a grind - but as mentioned earlier, your seasonal artefact can boost your Gear's Power level too.
-So if you're struggling with the above multiplayer-centric activities, then simply playing and getting XP will eventually see your Power level increase.
+Ultimately, know getting Pinnacle Gear is a grind.
+But as mentioned earlier, your seasonal artefact can boost your Gear's Power level as well, so if you're struggling with the above multiplayer-centric activities, then simply playing and getting XP will gradually see your Power level increase.

-No matter your goals - we wish you the best of luck!
+No matter your goals when it comes to levelling, we wish you the best of luck!